techyCoder81/nx-request-handler/README.md

 # nx-request-handler
-A messaging handler for skyline-web plugins, as a streamlined backend implementation for the (nx-request-api NPM package)[https://www.npmjs.com/package/nx-request-api].
+A messaging handler for skyline-web plugins, as a streamlined backend implementation for the [nx-request-api NPM package](https://www.npmjs.com/package/nx-request-api);

 # Example Usage